-- Purpose: The purpose of this section is to comply with RSA 162-K:9 by describing the capital, operating, and maintenance costs of infrastructure and other public facilities constructed to support redevelopment of public and privately owned real estate within the SBTIF District. - 2.
-Capital Costs: Capital investments in infrastructure and public facilities will be undertaken in multiple phases during the duration of the SBTIF District's existence.
-The following is a description of capital costs for various infrastructure improvements undertaken by Phase within the SBTIF.

-- a.
-Phase I Improvements (2001-2007): Phase I improvements consisted of the construction of the Capital Commons Parking Garage and related improvements.
+- 1. Purpose: The purpose of this section is to comply with RSA 162-K:9 by describing the capital, operating, and maintenance costs of infrastructure and other public facilities constructed to support redevelopment of public and privately owned real estate within the SBTIF District. - Capital Costs: Capital investments in infrastructure and public facilities will be undertaken in multiple phases during the duration of the SBTIF District's existence.
+The following is a description of capital costs for various infrastructure improvements undertaken by Phase within the SBTIF. - a.
+Phase I Improvements (2001-2007): Phase I improvements consisted of the construction of the Storrs Street Municipal Parking Garage (formerly the Capital Commons Parking Garage) and related improvements.
 Phase I improvements were completed in 2007.
 The total budget for said improvements was \$16,324,840. - b.
 Phase II Improvements (2013; Revised 2014 and 2016): Phase II improvements consisted of roadway, sidewalk, landscaping, streetscape amenities, and utility improvements associated with the City's Downtown Complete Street Project (CIP #460).
 The purpose of the Downtown Complete Streets Project is to reconstruction portions of North Main and South Main Streets in order to improve pedestrian safety, improve compliance with the Americans with Disabilities Act, as well as improve the aesthetic appearance of the City's central business district.
 The SBTIF's budget contribution to these improvements within the geographic limits of the SBTIF was \$2,500,000.
-The remainder of the project was financed by a variety of other sources, including, but not limited to, a Federal Highway Administration TIGER Grant, Community Development Finance Authority Tax Credits, Impact Fees, contributions from the City's Water Fund, private donations, as well as bonds and notes supported by the City's General Fund.
+The remainder of the project was financed by a variety of other sources, including, but not limited to, a Federal Highway Administration TIGER Grant, Community Development Finance Authority Tax Credits, impact fees, contributions from the City's Water Fund, private donations, as well as bonds and notes supported by the City's General Fund.

 In addition, as part of these efforts, and to prepare for redevelopment of the former NH Employment Security Building, the City appropriated \$2,000,000 to support installation of underground utilities for approximately 750 linear feet in South Main Street.
+However, the actual final cost of these improvements was \$1,520,000.

-- c.
+c.
 Phase III Improvements (2014): Phase III Improvements consisted of acquisition of the NH Employment Security building, as well as potential weatherization and/or demolition of the structure, and related holding costs.
-The SBTIF budget for these activities was as follows: - i.
+The SBTIF budget for these activities was as follows:

+- i.
 Property Acquisition, including due diligence and holding costs: \$1,900,000 - ii.
 Building Weatherization, as well as certain holding costs: \$90,000. - d.
-Phase IV Improvements (2017): Phase IV Improvements shall consist of the following: - i.
-Abatement and demolition of the former NH Employment Security Building located at 32-34 South Main Street to

-- facilitate redevelopment of the premises by a private developer.
-Budget for this effort shall be \$300,000. - ii.
-Masonry, storefront, and roof repairs to the Storrs Street Capital Commons Municipal Parking Garage.
-Budget for this effort shall be \$160,000. - Sources of Revenue for Development Program Costs: The following is a summary of revenues to finance capital investments for all phases of improvements.
+Phase IV Improvements (2017): Phase IV Improvements shall consist of the following: - Abatement and demolition of the former NH Employment Security Building located at 32-34 South Main Street to facilitate redevelopment of the premises by a private developer: \$300,000. - ii.
+Masonry, storefront, and roof repairs to the Storrs Street Capital Commons Municipal Parking Garage: \$160,000. - e.
+Phase V Improvements (2019): Phase V Improvements shall consist of the following: - Additional on-site and off-site improvements to support redevelopment of the former NH Employment Security Building located at 32-34 South Main Street and 33 South State Street to facilitate redevelopment of the premises by a private developer: \$3,500,000. - ii.
+Infrastructure improvements to support redevelopment of 16-18 South Main Street into the Bank of New Hampshire Stage and other abutting parcels: \$150,000. - Sources of Revenue for Development Program Costs: The following is a summary of revenues to finance capital investments for all phases of improvements.